 - I can follow along in a shared text (poem).
-(RF.K.1) - I can identify the name and sound for the letters "d," "f," and "l."
+(RF.K.1) - I can identify the name and sound for the letters "k" and "y."
 (RF.K.3)

 - Observe students during the Opening.
 Determine whether they demonstrate one-to-one correspondence with words. - Observe students during Work Time.
 Determine whether they can say the sounds for each letter correctly.
 Refer to the Articulatory Gestures chart as needed. - Record students' progress on the Snapshot Assessment.